 In an earlier article titled Cold Brew Coffee is Not Rocket Science, I outlined just how easy it was to make cold brew coffee at home.
 No matter how you tackle the task of making cold brew, it all breaks down to some basic steps:

-- Grind coffee to a medium coarse to coarse setting.
+- Grind coffee to a medium-coarse or regular coarse setting.

 - Place coffee inside some filter.